Irish shares tumble on Sinn Féin surge

 Wall Street resumed its rally from last week with the Nasdaq hitting a record high on Monday.

-Electric carmaker Tesla Inc gained 1.6 per cent as its Shanghai factory returned to service.
-Apple Inc fell marginally as analysts predicted China’s smartphone sales may plunge by as much as 50 per cent in the first quarter due to store closures and production suspensions following the outbreak.
+Electric carmaker Tesla gained 1.6 per cent as its Shanghai factory returned to service.
+Apple fell marginally as analysts predicted China’s smartphone sales may plunge by as much as 50 per cent in the first quarter due to store closures and production suspensions following the coronavirus outbreak.